UniversalDependencies/docs/validation.md

 python /home/ginter/UD_PROJHOOK/tools/validate.py --lang pt /home/ginter/UD_PROJHOOK/UD-dev-branches/UD_Portuguese/pt-ud-train.conllu

-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'teve' but text is 'PÚBLICO teve acesso -- t...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'acesso' but text is 'PÚBLICO teve acesso -- tra...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is '--' but text is 'PÚBLICO teve acesso --...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'traçado' but text is 'PÚBLICO teve acesso -- traç...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'pela' but text is 'PÚBLICO teve acesso -- t...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'comissão' but text is 'PÚBLICO teve acesso -- traça...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'revela' but text is 'PÚBLICO teve acesso -- tra...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'que' but text is 'PÚBLICO teve acesso -- ...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'o' but text is 'PÚBLICO teve acesso -...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'número' but text is 'PÚBLICO teve acesso -- tra...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'de' but text is 'PÚBLICO teve acesso --...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'pessoas' but text is 'PÚBLICO teve acesso -- traç...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'abrangidas' but text is 'PÚBLICO teve acesso -- traçado...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'pelo' but text is 'PÚBLICO teve acesso -- t...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'RMG' but text is 'PÚBLICO teve acesso -- ...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'aumentou' but text is 'PÚBLICO teve acesso -- traça...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is '36' but text is 'PÚBLICO teve acesso --...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'por' but text is 'PÚBLICO teve acesso -- ...'
-[Line                   1287]: Mismatch between the text attribute and the FORM field.
+[Tree number 36 on line 1247]: Mismatch between the text attribute and the FORM field.
 Form is 'cento' but text is 'PÚBLICO teve acesso -- tr...'
 ...suppressing further errors regarding Metadata
 *** FAILED *** with 1178 errors
 Metadata errors: 1178